FinOps plan & execution

 | Check for abnormal signs | It must be able to detect abnormal usage spikes, including checking cost thresholds. |

-| Identify and report low-usage services | It should be possible to identify resources that are unused or have low utilization. |
+| Identify and report low-usage services | It must be able to identify resources that are unused or have low utilization. |

-| Central Management of Committed VMs | Review the organization’s entire cloud portfolio and manage centrally to maximize the effectiveness of committed discounts. |
+| Central Management of Reserved VMs | Review the organization’s entire cloud portfolio and manage centrally to enhance the effectiveness of committed discounts. |

 Operate stage